 Data integrity of employee management software

 Data integrity refers to maintaining and assuring the accuracy and consistency of data.
 The overall intent of data integrity is to ensure the data is recorded exactly as intended in your system.
 Integrity must be ensured through proper system maintenance.
 The primary objective of maintaining data is to prolong the useful life of your HRIS.

 The quality of every HRIS is determined by the correctness of the data entered into the system.
-Bad data will resolve the failure of reportings, information, and knowledge.
+Bad data will resolve the failure of reporting, information, and knowledge.

 The benefits are where you’ll put all of the reasons supporting your business case, even if you can’t quantify them.

-- Or more efficient decision making with regards to budgeting by accurately knowing
+- Or more efficient decision-making with regards to budgeting by accurately knowing the headcount, etc.

 - Increased process compliance – state what processes you will be able to improve.
 Example: We will be able to better track and report on lost time incidents and costs.